 Note: This is a double recipe, and it yields a lot, but it’s so nice to have on hand, especially, if you have company arriving.
 With a little hunk of fresh bread — rye, which I have never made, is particularly good with this soup — it makes the most wonderful lunch.
 Also, while this recipe requires a fair amount of chopping, you can sort of chop as you go: while the bacon is rendering, chop the onions; while the onions are sautéing, dice the carrots and potatoes, etc.

-2 cups (about 12 oz.) finely diced bacon**
+- 2 cups (about 12 oz.) finely diced bacon or pancetta or a mix

-1. Place cabbage in a large bowl.
-Bring enough water to a boil (I filled a tea kettle, but you could always fill a large sauce pan) to submerge the cabbage in the bowl.
+- Place cabbage in a large bowl.
+Bring enough water to a boil — I fill a tea kettle, but you could always fill a large sauce pan — to submerge the cabbage in the bowl.
 Pour the water over the cabbage; let sit one minute; drain.

-2. Meanwhile, in a large pot, cook the bacon until rendered of its fat.
-Add the onions, and cook, stirring, until they are wilted.
+- Meanwhile, in a large pot over medium heat, cook the bacon until rendered of its fat, about 10 minutes, then transfer bacon to a plate.
+Add the onions, and cook, stirring, until they are wilted, about 15 minutes.
 Sprinkle with flour and stir.
 Add the broth, stirring rapidly with a wire whisk.
 When the mixture simmers, add the cabbage, carrots, potatoes, salt, pepper, caraway seeds, vinegar and sugar.

 Making mini loaves — perfect for soup — of my mother’s peasant bread in a popover pan: